Warts are raised bumps on the skin that are caused by the human papillomavirus (HPV). They can appear on nearly any part of the body.

 Clove oil is extracted from the dried flower bud of a tree native to Indonesia.
 When ground, it’s used as the common kitchen spice.
 Clove has an ancient history as a medicinal remedy for many ailments, including warts.

-Clove oil can be applied directly to the affected area once per day.
+Diluted clove oil can be applied to the affected area once or twice per day.

 Clove can cause abnormal bleeding and should not be used by anyone who has bleeding disorders or is on blood-thinning medication.